PervezHotovi/FYP_Potato_Disease_Identification_using_CNN/READme.md

 Gradio Interface

-A user-friendly Gradio interface is included to upload images and view predictions with confidence scores.
+A user-friendly Gradio interface is included to upload images and view predictions with confidence score for each class.

----

-License

-This project is licensed under the MIT License.

 ---